RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

     STORE and STOREDIST option can only be used when all affected keys reside in the same slot.
-- **Transactions**: All operations within a WATCH / MULTI / EXEC block should be performed on keys that have the same tag.
+- **Transactions**: All operations within a WATCH / MULTI / EXEC block should be performed on keys that are mapped to the same slot.
-- **Lua scripts**: All keys used by a Lua script must have the same tag and must be provided as arguments to the EVAL / EVALSHA commands (as per the Redis specification).
+- **Lua scripts**: All keys used by a Lua script must be mapped to the same slot and must be provided as arguments to the EVAL / EVALSHA commands (as per the Redis specification).
 Using keys in a Lua script that were not provided as arguments might violate the sharding concept but will not result in the proper violation error being returned.